pdf-association/arlington-pdf-model/TestGrammar/README.md

 Follow the instructions for Linux.
 Compiled binaries will be in [/TestGrammar/bin/darwin](/TestGrammar/bin/darwin).

+## Code documentation

+Run `doxygen Doxyfile` to generate full documentation for the TestGrammar C++ PoC application.
+Then open [./doc/index](./doc/index). `dot` is also required.

 ---

 # TODO :pushpin:

-- when validating the TSV data files, also do a validation on the predicate (declarative function) expressions
+- when processing PDF files, also calculate predicates (declarative functions)

 ---